openconfig/gribi/doc/specification.md

 * Message syntax validation.
 * Entry reference validation (e.g. the referenced NHG is installed).
 This should also catch the case where out of order AFT operation reference happens).

-Failed validation should return a `ModifyResponse` message with `result` set to `FAILED` (see x.y.z for AFTOperation Response).
+Failed validation should return a `ModifyResponse` message with `result` set to `FAILED`.

-#### 4.1.3.3 AFT Operation Response
+#### 4.1.3.2 AFT Operation Response

 Device executes the received AFT operations and streams the results to the sender (a gRIBI client) via a list of `AFTResult` messages in `ModifyResponse`.
 * Each AFT operation should be responded individually.
-The device MUST NOT stream the results to clients other than the sender (see x.y.z for client definition).
+The device MUST NOT stream the results to clients other than the sender (see [4.1.1](#411-client-server-session-negotiation) for client identification).
 * The device SHOULD NOT close the RPC session due to errors encountered processing an AFT operation.
 The errors should be responded to with in-band error messages within the stream (see `AFTResult` below).

 An `AFTResult` message MUST have the followings fields populated by the device:
 * `id` - indicates which AFT Operation this message is about.
 It corresponds to the `id` field of the received `AFTOperation` message.
 * `status` - records the execution result of the AFT operation.
 It can have one of the following values.
-Note, not all `status` values are available in every acknowledge mode (x.y.z defines acknowledge mode).
+Note, not all `status` values are available in every acknowledge mode ([4.1.6](#416-acknowledge-mode) defines acknowledge mode).
   * `FAILED` - indicates that the AFT operation can not be programmed into the RIB (e.g. missing reference, invalid content, semantic errors, etc).
     * Available in all acknowledge modes.
   * `RIB_PROGRAMMED` - indicates that the AFT operation was successfully programmed into the RIB.